|Allegro CL version 9.0|

 On some machines, stack consing of &rest arguments, closures, and

-stored on the stack and not written to memory.
-This can provide a
+that objects are stored on the stack and not written to memory.
+This

-significant space saving if the objects are truly temporary, which
+can provide a significant space saving if the objects are truly

-they often are.)
-Here is an example of such a declaration for an
+temporary, which they often are.
+Here is an example of such a

 (defun foo (a &rest b) (declare (dynamic-extent b)) (dolist (val b) (if* (eq a val) then (return t))))